Unviray/pun/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+I'm not an expert, so if you find something wrong or something to improve in my
+project: "Please HELP ME".

 You can contribute in many ways:

 Types of Contributions